benhauser/ml-lab/README.md

 ## Linear Algebra

-One of the mild surprises you experience when you first dig in to the current generation of Machine Learning techniques is that, under the hood, they're largely just applied [Linear Algebra](https://en.wikipedia.org/wiki/Linear_algebra).
+One of the first surprises you experience when you dig in to (the current generation of) Machine Learning techniques is that, under the hood, they're largely just applied [Linear Algebra](https://en.wikipedia.org/wiki/Linear_algebra).
 Nothing fancy or difficult.
 Just good old Matrices and Vectors from high school mathematics.

 I still remember with some fondness my Linear Algebra textbook from Maths II in my senior year.
 It was called _Matrices and Vectors_ and it had a floppy, green cover with yellowing paper inside.

-So my original question has now become: _Linear Algebra, what language should I use?_
+So my titular question has now become: _Linear Algebra, what language should I use?_

 ## The Experiment